 Reflection can be regular and diffused, depending on whether the surface is smooth or rough.

 Regular reflection takes place through smooth surfaces whereas diffused reflection occurs through rough surfaces.
+Questions on this concept are explained in NCERT solutions for class 8 science chapter 16 light

 There are two laws of reflection which can be stated as-